Triglav: Stanič Shelter

 In 1895, due to a lack of space, Aljaž also commissioned the building of the Stanič Shelter.
 It is located 55 m below the top of Triglav and is named after the poet and mountaineer Valentin Stanič.
 The shelter has dimensions of 2.4 × 2.2 × 2 m and has room for 8 people sitting or 16 standing.
 Originally it also had a wooden door, benches, a table, and a chair.
 Its significance diminished after the Kredarica Lodge was erected in 1896.

 Triglav Glacier

 The Triglav Glacier (Triglavski ledenik) was located below the summit on the karstified Triglav Plateaus (Triglavski podi), part of the northeastern side of the mountain.
 Covering over 40 ha at the end of the 19th century, the glacier had shrunk to 15 ha by 1946, and after further shrinkage had fallen into two parts by 1992.
 By 2011 it covered an area of only 1–3 hectares, depending on the season.
 It was no longer considered a glacier in 2019.

+Geology

+Geologically Triglav is composed of a sequence of Triassic rocks arranged as a stack of thrust sheets, the uppermost of these, forming the summit of Triglav, is the Zlatna klippe, an isolated fragment of the Zlatna nappe (also referred to as the Zlatenski plošči, Slatenskem pokrovu, Slatenskem narivu or Triglavskem pokrovu).
+In the Triglav area the Zlatna nappe has a well preserved sub-horizontal contact with the underlying Julian nappe which is dominated by a thick succession of more than 1000m of limestones including a cyclic sequence of Dachstein Limestone of Norian to Rhaetian age.